Gahdloot/Gahdloot/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-On a Social Messaging app using Django
+A referral Based System
 - 🌱 I’m currently learning ...
-Rust, Cloud Computing
+Node.js, Rust, Cloud Computing
 - 👯 I’m looking to collaborate on ...
 Problem solving projects
 - 🤔 I’m looking for help with ...
 Blockchain development
 - 💬 Ask me about ...
 Backend Development
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I mostly commit to github after completing the project on my localserver
+I Host A Tech Podcast (T in Tech)

 <details>
   <summary><b>💻 GitHub Profile Stats</b></summary>